vevladdd/ROE-Waterfall/README.md

 * `pump-fed-raptor`, with real sound effects from SpaceX test footage.
 * `pump-fed-stentor`

+**An engine that uses a non-default running effect name will not have sound.** If this is the case, either set the running effect name to `running` or [manually rename](#modifying-effects-generated-by-rowaterfall) the generated `running` effect node.

-### Using RealPlume or stock effects in conjunction with Waterfall
+### Using other effect providers in conjunction with ROWaterfall

-RealPlume effects can be added in the `:AFTER[ROWaterfall]` pass if they need to coexist with ROWaterfall.
+RealPlume effects (`PLUME`, `PLUME_TEMPLATE`) and handwritten Waterfall configs (`ModuleWaterfallFX`) can be **added in the `:AFTER[ROWaterfall]` pass if they need to coexist with ROWaterfall**.
 If they are added any earlier, they will be deleted by ROWaterfall in `:FOR[ROWaterfall]`.

-Alternatively, to prevent a `PLUME` or `PLUME_TEMPLATE` node from being deleted by ROWaterfall, add the `rowaterfallKeep` key to it (the value does not matter).
+Alternatively, to force an existing Waterfall or RealPlume config to be kept, add the `rowaterfallKeep` key to it (the value does not matter).

 Stock (including audio) effects can be added in `:AFTER[ROWaterfall]` *as long as they have a different name than [the ones used by ROWaterfall](#audio-templates)*.
 Otherwise, see [modifying effects generated by ROWaterfall](#modifying-effects-generated-by-rowaterfall).

+### Configuring parts which already ship Waterfall configs

+You can either choose to modify the existing handwritten configs to be the right size, or re-configure the part entirely with ROWaterfall.

 ### Modifying effects generated by ROWaterfall